 The success of this unique project is thanks to the collaboration between key stakeholders both within and outside the cocoa industry.
-This spans from a farmers cooperative, Kuapa Kokoo, to local partners such as WWF, Fairtrade Africa and the Yam Development Council, to experts such as South Pole, Ecotop and Nature and Development Foundation (NDF) offering technical support, to the end buyer, Chocolats Halba, and its parent company of COOP.
+This spans from a farmers cooperative, Kuapa Kokoo, to local partners such as Fairtrade Africa, Nature and Development Foundation (NDF) and the Yam Development Council, to experts such as WWF, South Pole and Ecotop offering technical support, to the end buyer, Chocolats Halba, and its parent company of Coop.
 The Sankofa is supported by the Coop Sustainability Fund and Chocolats Halba, the State Secretariat for Economic Affairs (SECO), the Danish International Development Agency (DANIDA), the International Trade Centre (ITC) and Max Havelaar Foundation Switzerland.
 To address some of the challenges above, the Sankofa project is training farmers to implement a dynamic agroforestry system.
-The system works primarily to improve the soil using a variety of techniques: mulching, planting a wide variety of trees, including ones which are pruned each year and used for biomass.
+The system works primarily to improve the soil using a variety of techniques: mulching, planting a wide variety of trees, including ones that are pruned each year and used for biomass.
 Farmers are trained and provided with the necessary materials they need to implement dynamic agroforestry on their farms.
 Farmers can visit demonstration plots to see the results up close.
 An important element of the project is the generation of carbon finance, which is reinvested to fund work on the ground.